 Financial Responsibility: Every taxicab business and taxi vehicle is required to have the minimum amount of liability coverage.
 This coverage may include $30,000 per injury and $60,000 per accident.
 It is likely that if you are hit by a taxi or are severely injured as a taxi passenger, that the cab’s insurance will not be enough to compensate you for your injuries.
 Depending on the circumstances you may have to file a personal injury claim to be made whole again.

 Conroe Code of Ordinances | Taxicabs– Visit this link to familiarize yourself with the laws taxi companies and drivers are required to abide by in Conroe.
 You can read the full text of the regulations mentioned on this page, as well as additional responsibilities for cab companies and drivers.

 Houston Taxi Study– Read through a study conducted by the Tennessee Transportation & Logistics Foundation over taxis in the Houston area.
 The study looked at secret shopper reports and public intercept surveys to determine how taxi users in the Houston area feel about their services.

-Personal Injury Attorney for Taxicab Accidents in Montgomery County, TX
+Personal Injury Attorney for Taxicab Accidents in Harris County, TX

 If you were injured in a taxi accident, you have the right to seek compensation for your injuries.
 Evans & Powell, PLLC is experienced with personal injury claims and we will do everything in our power to achieve the best possible outcome for your situation.

-Call us today at (936) 622-2000 to schedule a free case consultation, or submit your information in the online contact form.
-Evans & Powell, PLLC represent clients with personal injury claims in communities across Montgomery County such as Oak Ridge North, Panorama Village, Willis, Cut and Shoot and other surrounding areas.
+Call us today at (713) 622 - 2000 to schedule a free case consultation, or submit your information in the online contact form.
+Evans & Powell, PLLC represent clients with personal injury claims in communities across Montgomery County and Harris Coutny such as Oak Ridge North, Spring, Houston, Panorama Village, Willis, Cut and Shoot and other surrounding areas.